tolgaerok/nixos-kde/README.md

 3. **Choose Your GPU Driver:**

    Depending on your hardware, you can choose the appropriate GPU driver option.
 Each option is followed by a brief description of its use case.
 Comment out (add `#` at the beginning of the line) the lines for GPU drivers you don't need.
 For   example, if you have an Intel GPU, comment out the lines related to NVIDIA drivers.

+    *For example, if you have an Intel GPU and want to use the Intel driver, it should look like:*

+    ```
+    ./hardware/gpu/intel/intel-laptop/                     # INTEL GPU with (Open-GL), tlp and auto-cpufreq
+    # ./hardware/gpu/nvidia/nvidia-stable/nvidia-stable.nix  # NVIDIA stable for GT-710--
+    # ./hardware/gpu/nvidia/nvidia-opengl/nvidia-opengl.nix  # NVIDIA with hardware acceleration (Open-GL) for GT-1030++
+    ```

-4. **Save and Apply Changes:**
+5. **Save and Apply Changes:**

    After making your choice, save the changes to the `configuration.nix` file.
-If you used nano, press `Ctrl + O` to write the changes and then `Ctrl + X` to exit.
-If you used Kate, simply close the editor.
+If you used *nano*, press `Ctrl + O` to write the changes and then `Ctrl + X` to exit.
+If you used *Kate*, simply close the editor.

-5. **Update Configuration:**
+6. **Update Configuration:**

    Apply the changes by rebuilding the NixOS configuration: